Unboxing Tree Ensembles for interpretability: a hierarchical visualization tool and a multivariate optimal re-built tree: Computational experience

 \item \texttt{MIRET} accuracy with respect to the ground truth $y^i$, calculated as

 \end{itemize} We also evaluated as a term of comparison the $\widehat{RF}$ accuracy with respect to the ground truth $y^i$, calculated as

-In Table \ref{table: comparison_form}, we compare the optimization performance of the basic \texttt{MIRET} model and the improved \texttt{MIRET} version.
+In Table \ref{table: comparison_form}, we compare the optimization performances of the basic \texttt{MIRET} model and the improved \texttt{MIRET} version.
 For each dataset and each $D$ (a total of 30 MILP problems), we report the computational time (s) and the optimality gap for solving the corresponding MILP.
 The returned solution $T^*$ is not always certified as the global optimum of the problem.
 As expected, problem hardness increases with the size of the problem.
-However, the improved version of \texttt{MIRET} has better performance because it closes the gap on 4 additional problems, improves the gap on more than 85\% of the not closed problem, and improves the time on about 30\% of the closed ones.
-In particular, for $D=2$, we obtain gap zero on nine of the ten datasets; for $D=3$ optimality is certified only on {four} of the ten datasets and on none of the problems for $D=4$.
+However, the improved version of \texttt{MIRET} has better performance because it closes the gap on \gnote{four} additional problems, improves the gap on \lnote{85.0\% of the problems not closed by \texttt{b-MIRET}}, and improves the time on about \lnote{70.0\%} of the closed ones.
+In particular, for $D=2$, we obtain gap zero on \lnote{eight} out of the ten datasets; for $D=3$ optimality is certified on {four} of the ten datasets and finally only on \lnote{two} problems for $D=4$.
 Despite the gap is not zero, the quality of the solutions in terms of predictive performance on the training set is outstanding, as reported in Table \ref{table: train_acc}.